tc39/proposal-decimal/decimal128-reference.md

 ## What does Decimal128 represent?

 `Decimal128` represents a base-10 decimal number, internally represented as an IEEE 754 128-bit decimal.
 Its precision is defined by 34 decimal digits of significand and an exponent range from -6143 to +6144.
 The value of this type is calculated as follow `s * (<significand> * 10 ** <exponent>)`, where `s` rerpesents the sign of the number and can be either `1` or `-1`.

-IEEE 754 128-bit decimal allows represent different precisions of the same value considering trailing zeros (i.e it is possible to represent both `2.10000` and `2.1`), however Decimal128 values do not represent precision apart form its value.
+(IEEE 754 128-bit decimal)[https://en.wikipedia.org/wiki/Decimal128_floating-point_format] allows represent
+different precisions of the same value considering trailing zeros (i.e it is possible to represent both `2.10000` and `2.1`), however Decimal128 values do not represent precision apart form its value.
 It means that two Decimal128 values are equal when they represent the same mathematical value (e.g. `2.10000m` is the same number as `2.1m` with the very same precision).

+Check (Decimal FAQ)[http://speleotrove.com/decimal/decifaq.html] to learn more details about decimal arithmetics and representation.

 ## Creating Decimal128 values